department-of-veterans-affairs/vagov-content/pages/disability/after-you-file-claim.md

   - heading: More information about disability ratings and payments
     links:
     - url: /disability/about-disability-ratings/effective-date/
-      title: Effective Date of Disability
+      title: Effective date of disability
       description: "Find out when you’ll start getting your disability payments."
     - url: /disability/about-disability-ratings/after-you-get-a-rating/
-      title: What to Expect after You Get a Disability Rating
+      title: What to expect after you get a disability rating
       description: "Find out what happens after you get your decision notice with your rating."
 relatedlinks:
   - heading: Other VA benefits you may want to explore